Shibiko-AI/ShibikoAI-ComfyUI-Tools/README.md

 ### Cascades
 Wrote this to include the opencv cascades that are built in.
 I also include a cascade made by [Nagadomi](https://github.com/nagadomi) that you can find here: [lbpcascade_animeface](https://github.com/nagadomi/lbpcascade_animeface)
 We can use this to detect faces, eyes, and anime faces without needing yolo.
 Yolo has an AGPL license, meaning you can't use it commerically unless you purchase a yearly license.
 Works well for characters and people that are facing towards the front.
 You can use this as an alternate way for inpainting or in combination with other masking techniques.
+A cascades directory is auto created in the models directory where you can add your own cascades.

 ![cascade-preview](https://github.com/Shibiko-AI/ShibikoAI-ComfyUI-Tools/assets/5192788/d1afccb5-3b35-4c4a-90aa-04e4849986d1)